 Every family has their traditions.
 Especially when it comes to food.
 We pass our recipes down from generation to generation, each potentially tweaking it to add their own flair.
 Sometimes we find that our dishes are well-known across the world, with every family we know eating the same thing made different ways.
 Other times we realize that when we mention our favorite dish, no one knows what the heck we’re talking about!

 Such is the case of 7 Up Salad.
 This has been a staple at holiday meals in my family for as long as I’ve been alive.
 My mom got the recipe from my dad’s mom, and she gave the recipe to me.
-It’s stunningly simple to make, and I can’t imagine a meal without it.
+It’s stunningly simple to make, and I can’t imagine a holiday meal without it.
 And while I’ve always felt free to add to or change recipes in my life, I’ve never felt the need to change this one.
 It’s just perfect.

 We begin by gathering our ingredients.